Precise tooling, moulds and fixtures, make for an accurately reproduced yacht. Precision is my passion, experience and

 Shown are production moulds, made from the CNC machined plugs, with location cores for the keel, rudder and fittings accurately in place.

 All carefully made mouldings are assembled accurately within a series of alignment fixtures to form the finished yacht.
 The spine and keel casing sides are firstly bonded together then trimmed for the rudder servo mount, mast well and sheet post.
-The one piece deck moulding has hardware mounted and bonded from beneath, then the hull, stem, transom, spine and deck are aligned and bonded together in one fixture.
+The one piece deck moulding has hardware mounted from above and bonded from beneath, then the hull, stem, transom, spine and deck are aligned and bonded together in one fixture.